 Individual plaques are well circumscribed, mostly 1–3 cm in diameter, and inflamed.
 The majority of patches are round or oval, hence the name ‘discoid‘ or ‘nummular’ (coin shape).
 The plaques are usually very itchy but sometimes don't itch at all.
 The skin between the patches is usually normal, but may be dry and irritable.

 Severe discoid eczema may generalise, with numerous small to large itchy lesions appearing all over the body due to autoeczematisation reaction.

 The patches may clear up without leaving a sign.
 However, in darker skins, marks may persist for months.
 These may be dark brown (postinflammatory hyperpigmentation) or paler than surrounding skin (postinflammatory hypopigmentation).

-In most cases, no investigations are necessary as the appearance of discoid eczema is quite characteristic.
-Bacterial swabs may reveal Staphylococcus aureus colonisation or infection.
-Scrapings are commonly taken for mycology, as discoid eczema can look very similar to tinea corporis (ringworm infection).Sometimes patch testing is arranged to see whether there could be a contact allergy responsible for the dermatitis.
+- Patch testing is sometimes arranged to see whether there could be a contact allergy responsible for the dermatitis.
 In most cases no specific allergy can be found.